 At the Data Science Lab, I hope to be involved in cutting-edge research, meet fellow future engineers, and learn from various experts that would certainly broaden my horizon.

 The Wolverines’ collaborative community would support me to build, think, and pave the way for a bright future unbound by limitations.
 My experience as a Wolverine would enable me to build essential manufacturing practices, minimize operations error, and scale-up the farm.

+Hi Octavio,

+I thoroughly enjoyed when you talked about your passion in “poultry farms” and its operations.
+It’s a niche interest but that’s good because it’ll hook up the eyes of the admissions committee who’s going to read this essay.

+However, you really need to work on shifting the direction of your content above to where this prompt specifically wants you to go to: ‘unique qualities’ that only UMich’s curriculum has.
+Afterwards, you want to consolidate your concrete research on the School by outlining “how” is it exactly that it’ll help you reach your farm optimization end goal.

+Looking forward to reading your next draft!

+- Matthew